 Results and business activity

-Operating expenses increased by 12.9% at the Group level, below the average inflation rate in all countries in which BBVA operates.
-Notwithstanding the above, thanks to the remarkable growth in gross income, higher that the growth in expenses, the efficiency ratio stood at 43.2% as of December 31, 2022, with an improvement of 277 basis points, in constant terms, compared to the ratio as of December 31, 2021, placing BBVA, once again, in a leading position among its European peer group1.
+Operating expenses increased by 25.4% at Group level, largely impacted by the inflation rates observed in the countries in which the Group operates.
+Notwithstanding the above, thanks to the remarkable growth in gross income, higher than the growth in expenses, the efficiency ratio stood at 43.3% as of March 31, 2023, with an improvement of 241 basis points, in constant terms, compared to the ratio recorded 12 months earlier, placing BBVA, once again, in a leading position among its European peer group1.

-The provisions for impairment on financial assets increased (+12.9% in year-on-year terms and at constant exchange rates), with higher provisions in South America and Turkey.
+The provisions for impairment on financial assets increased (+28.9% in year-on-year terms and at constant exchange rates), with higher provisions mainly in South America and Mexico, in a context of growth in activity.

-Loans and advances to customers grew by 12.3% compared to the end of December 2021, strongly favored by the evolution of business loans in all business areas and, to a lesser extent, by the performance of retail loans.
+Loans and advances to customers grew by 1.4% compared to the end of December 2022, strongly favored by the evolution of retail loans (+2.9% at Group level).

-Customer funds increased by 9.5% compared to the end of December 2021 thanks to the good performance of customer deposits, which increased in all geographical areas, with increases in both demand deposits and time deposits.
+Customer funds increased by 2.3% compared to the end of December 2022, thanks to the good performance of off-balance sheet funds (+7.2%), also linked to increased customer preference for them.

 As for the business areas, excluding the effect of currency fluctuation in those areas where it has an impact, in each of them it is worth mentioning: